4 minute read

 When you order a panic button, you don’t just receive the button that you wear.
 You’ll also get a base unit that should be plugged into the telephone wall socket.
 This is how the pendant is able to contact the emergency response unit should a problem occur.
 Your telephone then plugs into the base unit so that your phone still works alongside the alarm’s unit.

 If you have an emergency while you’re at home alone, you can either push the button on your wearable pendant or you can push the large red button on the main unit.
 Either of these options will connect you to the 24-hour emergency response centre.

 Once you’ve pushed the button, you’ll be connected to the response unit.
-Ninety eight per cent of Age UK’s calls are answered within 60 seconds, so you shouldn’t need to wait too long.
+Taking Care aim to answer alarm calls within 30 seconds, so you shouldn’t need to wait too long.
 Once an operator has answered, they’ll know who you are, where you live and your medical history, so you don’t have to explain any of this.
 Simply tell them why you’ve pushed the button and what the situation is.
 If, for any reason, the operator is unable to hear you, they’ll call your home telephone just in case there’s a problem with your base unit.
 If they still don’t get a response, they’ll get in touch with your pre-approved emergency contact or the emergency services to check on the house.